 - An evening lecture series

-In weeks 1 and 2, instruction in the four skills of speaking, listening, reading and writing is given, and students are supported by experienced Language Centre tutors.
+In weeks 1 and 2, you will be able to develop your listening, reading, writing and discussion skills in practical classroom sessions, supported by experienced Language Centre tutors.
 Areas studied include note-taking and listening to lectures, academic writing, participating in seminars and debates, and giving academic presentations.
-Students are invited to take a reflective and autonomous approach to learning, and will be required to participate in solo, pair and group activities.
+You are invited to take a reflective and autonomous approach to learning, and will be required to participate in solo, pair and group activities.

 A typical teaching day may involve independent study, pair-work, group discussion and individual supervision, offering ample opportunity for you to apply and develop your skills.
 Short writing activities are integrated into the course, and students will research, produce and receive feedback on an academic essay.
 Critical thinking and a willingness to engage in debate are crucial, as is the desire to produce your own short forms of research.

 A four-week experience

 Participants taking the Cambridge EAP programme for two weeks follow on to take two more weeks (or four, if they choose to) of a specialist or interdisciplinary Summer School choosing from Interdisciplinary Term II, Science Term II, Literature Term II or History.
 Having developed their English language skills during the first two weeks, participants will find that they have achieved a sufficiently robust level of proficiency to enjoy the Summer School programmes.
 They can choose from a wide variety of programmes and approaches, and they are welcome to practice their new skills by writing essays which will be marked by academic experts.